Clan Rising

 Who are some famous Burkes?

 Notable bearers of the Burke name include Richard Mór de Burgo (d.
-1242) — first Anglo-Norman lord of Connacht, Risdeárd an Iarainn Burke (d.
-1583) — chief of the Mac William Íochtarach, husband of Gráinne Mhaol, Edmund Burke (1729–1797) — political philosopher and Robert O'Hara Burke (1821–1861) — Australian explorer.
+1242), first Anglo-Norman lord of Connacht, Risdeárd an Iarainn Burke (d.
+1583), chief of the Mac William Íochtarach, husband of Gráinne Mhaol, Edmund Burke (1729–1797), political philosopher, Robert O'Hara Burke (1821–1861), Australian explorer and William Burke (1792–1829), perpetrator of the Edinburgh murders.
+Each is profiled on the family page, with cross-links to the geography, stories, and historical events tied to their life.

 Is Bourke the same family as Burke?